Pavin Smith Player Props: Diamondbacks vs. Brewers

 Pavin Smith At The Plate

-- Smith has five doubles, seven home runs and 28 walks while batting .205.
+- Smith has five doubles, seven home runs and 28 walks while hitting .205.

 - In 33.3% of his games this year, Smith has had at least one RBI.
 He's picked up more than one in 13.0% and driven in three or more of his team's runs in four contests.

-- He has scored in 21 games this season (38.9%), including multiple runs in three games.
+- He has scored in 21 of 54 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.